‘One Piece’ Chapter 981 Spoilers, Recap: Marco The Phoenix Attacks Big Mom’s Ship

 — Toei Animation (@ToeiAnimation) May 26, 2020

-Unfortunately, just when they were about to reach the entrance to the Land of Wano, another flying enemy appeared and prevented them from executing their plan – Marco the Phoenix.
-Marco the Phoenix successfully sent the Big Mom Pirates ship back to the sea by attacking them with Phoenix Brand.
-Though none of the Big Mom Pirates was hit by the attack, they were still facing big trouble as Marco the Phoenix managed to make serious damage at the bottom of Queen Mama Chanter.
+Unfortunately, just when they were about to reach the entrance to the Land of Wano, another flying enemy appeared and prevented them from executing their plan — Marco the Phoenix.
+He successfully sent the Big Mom Pirates ship back to the sea by attacking them with Phoenix Brand.
+Though none of the Big Mom Pirates was hit by the attack, they were still facing big trouble as Marco the Phoenix managed to seriously damage the bottom of Queen Mama Chanter.

-If they won’t immediately fix the damage, the Big Mom Pirates would all sink at the bottom of the sea surrounding the Land of Wano.
-Though he believes that the Big Mom Pirates would survive, Marco the Phoenix gave them a warning about trying to enter the Land of Wano again, saying that “the times may have moved on a bit more than before.”
+If they don’t immediately fix the damage, the Big Mom Pirates will all sink at the bottom of the sea surrounding the Land of Wano.
+Though he believed that the Big Mom Pirates would survive, Marco the Phoenix gave them a warning about trying to enter the Land of Wano again, saying that “the times may have moved on a bit more than before.”
 The final scenes of One Piece Chapter 981 featured another commander of the Whitebeard Pirates, Izo, who is a citizen of the Land of Wano and one of the most loyal servants of the late Lord Kozuki Oden.